Argentina Begins World Cup Title Defense Against Algeria

 The player, who will turn 39 next week, has played 26 World Cup matches, more than any other player.
 If he plays this match, Messi will become the first player in history to participate in 6 World Cup editions.
 However, Cristiano Ronaldo of Portugal may achieve this feat in a few hours.

-However, qualifying for 'La Albiceleste' is not enough.
-They are hoping to become the third men's team to win two consecutive World Cups, after Italy (1934-1938) and Brazil (1958-1962).
+However, qualifying for the 'La Albiceleste' is not enough.
+They hope to become the third male team to win two consecutive World Cups, after Italy (1934-1938) and Brazil (1958-1962).

 Argentina expects to avoid early setbacks.
 With the exception of 2002, they have passed the first round in 13 of their last 14 participations.
 The last time they failed to score in their opening match was in 1990, when they lost 1-0 to Cameroon.